jadehopepunk/jadehopepunk/content/posts/2026-07-08-my-ai-policy.md

 * I do not use LLMs to produce artistic output, including images, visual design, music and stories
 * I do not use LLMs to assist with qualitative research
-* I do not use LLMs to automate the specific jobs currently generating livelihoods, without an equitable re-training and jobs stransition plan in place.
+* I do not use LLMs to automate specific jobs currently generating livelihoods, without an equitable re-training and jobs stransition plan in place.

 ### 4. Don't strain the commons